basham/swit-workshop-impact/slides.md

 Test with research.

 Notes:
 Third, an assumption is unproved when you do not verify that the cause will achieve the desired effect.
-Research helps to test hypothesises.
+Research helps to test hypotheses.
 You ask questions.
 You gather evidence.
 You analyze.
 If the hypothesis is proven wrong, you adapt and test again.
-If it is proven right, the hypothsis is verified, and you can move forward in confidence.
+If it is proven right, the hypothesis is verified, and you can move forward in confidence.